zevross-spatial/rpackage-sensorDataImport/vignettes/how-to.md

 library(sensorDataImport)
 runShiny("nyc")
 ```

-**You need to be connected to the DB to upload**

-On the "to-do" list we will grey out the upload button if you're not connected but for now you are allowed to click on upload of you're not connected but you will get errors and will need to close and restart!

 On the left you will need to make sure the parameters are correct.
 You will want to select the biking project.
 Your port is likely 5432.
 If you have the right parameters you should see "Connected to DB" in green at the bottom left.